-CloneCraft;Libre is a Free/Libre Software clone of a certain proprietary software voxel game that shall remain unnamed, we will refer to it as "The OG Game" here instead, forked from Mineclonia.
-The OG Game has seen many updates over the years, and with them changed a lot, to some straying too far from what they have come to like.
-This is why CloneCraft;Libre exists.
-Unlike Mineclonia which CloneCraft;Libre is forked from, CloneCraft;Libre seeks to recreate the version 1.8 experience of The OG Game and stay true to that version, without keeping up-to-date with the latest features of The OG Game.
-Content from versions past 1.8 of The OG Game will not be added to CloneCraft;Libre, unless for a very few small potential exceptions where it is deemed inoffensive enough.
+CloneCraft;Libre is a Free/Libre Software clone of a certain non-free software voxel game that shall remain unnamed, we will refer to it as "The OG Game" here instead, forked from Mineclonia.
+The OG Game has seen many updates over the years, and with them changed a lot, to some straying too far from what they have come to like, this is why CloneCraft;Libre exists.
+Unlike Mineclonia, CloneCraft;Libre seeks to recreate the version 1.8 experience of The OG Game and stay true to that version, without keeping up-to-date with the latest features of The OG Game nor Mineclonia.

 CloneCraft;Libre provides an excellent base for modding, as the mod developers do not have to keep chasing an ever changing version of the base game.
 Newer versions of a base game altering the content of the base game makes the integration of older mods into the game difficult over time, as some of the newer content added may conflic with the content added by the older mods.
-This is not a problem with CloneCraft;Libre, as CloneCraft;Libre will not add any new content unless it exists in versions prior to and including 1.8.
-Thus the only new content CloneCraft;Libre will see is content that is currently missing from it but should be there in accordance to the version 1.8 of The OG Game.
+This is not a problem with CloneCraft;Libre, as CloneCraft;Libre will not add any new content unless it exists in versions prior to and including 1.8 of The OG Game.
+Thus the only new content that can be added to CloneCraft;Libre is content that is currently missing from it but exists in the 1.8 of The OG Game.
+Furthermore in the works are compatibility support with Minetest Game and mods made for it, with the aim of allowing the third party mod developer design their mods primarily around Minetest Game and only have to make minor tweaks to add support for CloneCraft;Libre also.

 The only officially supported language is English, any support for other languages are provided "as is", they may or may not be useful or reflect changes made to CloneCraft;Libre since being forked from Mineclonia.
 The wider language support is a leftover from being forked from Mineclonia, it will be left untouched and not removed as it may still be useful for those who wish to use them, but official support and accuracy that reflects the gameplay is not guaranteed.